-In either case, you may be unaware that you’re drinking too much of an alcoholic drink too quickly.
+In either case, you may be unaware that you are drinking too much of an alcoholic drink too quickly.
 As a rule of thumb, alcohol consumption can reach toxic levels when you have six or more drinks over two hours.
 Though tolerance levels differ from person to person, this level can put you at serious risk of alcohol poisoning.
+At Crestview Recovery, we offer a number of addiction treatment programs and residential treatment program options for you to recover from alcohol addiction and on the path to sobriety.
+Learning more about the effects of alcohol overdose can help you become more aware of the consequences and can help you stay sober.

 How Does Binge Drinking Affect the Body?

 Alcohol stresses out the nerves that control involuntary actions such as the gag reflex, which prevents choking.
-You may have observed people vomiting after having one too many drinks over a short timeframe.
+You may have observed people vomiting after having one too many drinks over a short period of time.

 If alcohol renders an individual unconscious, their impaired gag reflex may cause them to choke on their own vomit.
-Don’t allow such a dangerous situation to occur in the first place.
-Stay aware about the signs of alcohol overdose to take the right steps at the right time.
+Do not allow such a dangerous situation to occur in the first place.
+Stay aware of the signs of alcohol overdose to take the right steps at the right time in order to prevent these actions.
+If you suffer from addiction, seek help from a substance abuse treatment center like Crestview Recovery.

 Signs of Alcohol Overdose

-It’s not difficult to detect alcohol overdose.
+It is not difficult to detect if someone is having an alcohol overdose.
 There are many obvious and alarming symptoms that require immediate medical attention, including:

 - Inability to stay conscious